 They make you lose for some reason…

 Following his rebuttal of squad handicapping, Teixeira moves on to discuss the broader claim that the game makes you lose on purpose.
-The following quote wraps up his conclusion well as the data which (supposedly) supports it:
+The following quote wraps up his conclusion as well as the data which (supposedly) supports it:

 “Now, if you’re wondering if there’s in fact some force that influences your game play making you lose when you probably didn’t deserve to, the answer is YES, without a doubt.
 It’s just not related to squad rating.
 How did I come to this conclusion?
 It was simple, yet pretty tough to settle.
 On certain matches where I felt like there was some disadvantage going on I’d usually lose 3 or 4-0.
 In cases like this, I’d explain my intentions to the opponent and then add them for a rematch using the same teams, except that on a friendly.
 On both rematch situations where I managed to win, one of which I showed absolute superiority, it didn’t even seem like I was playing against the same person.
 It happened the other way around, too.
 I won a few but then I wouldn’t be able to make a good appearance on friendly rematches, and the opponent and I would even try squad rating variations.
 Nothing changed.”